Build a Practical Roadmap to Inform and Lead Your AI Journey

 Q: What are the main risks of AI adoption for law firms?

 A: Key risks include professional responsibility concerns, data confidentiality breaches, over-reliance on AI without proper verification, and regulatory compliance issues.
-Our co-intelligence framework specifically addresses these through human-in-the-loop protocols, quality assurance standards, and clear governance structures.
+Our structured approach specifically addresses these through oversight protocols, quality assurance standards and clear governance structures.

 Q: Do we need specific professional indemnity insurance for AI use?